top of page

 Love Triangles Done Right

-If there's one thing that usually ruins a book for us, it's a love triangle.
-So often, they're poorly executed as a lose-lose situation where you know a character you like will get hurt, your personal ship might not sail, all while the protagonist gets to be flighty and indecisive without commitment to either partner.
+Often, readers see them wind up as a lose-lose situation where a character you like will get hurt, your personal ship might not sail, all while the protagonist risks seeming fickle and indecisive without commitment to either partner.

 JESPER + KUWEI + WYLAN - SIX OF CROWS BY LEIGH BARDUGO

-Jesper is the gunslinger of The Dregs, a notorious criminal gang of Ketterdam, while Wylan comes on board as the "demolitions expert" (really, he's a noble's son and they keep him around because they think it'll pay off).
 Throughout the first book, Jesper and Wylan grow incredibly close, with Jesper at first taking Wylan under his wing and teasing the ever-loving hell out of him.
-Wylan clearly has a crush on Jesper, but it takes Jesper a long time to see it past his own crush on The Dregs leader Kaz.
+Wylan clearly has a crush on Jesper, but it takes Jesper a long time to see past his own crush on The Dregs leader Kaz.

 THOMAS + MIRANDA + JAMES - HBO'S BLACK SAILS